iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 COOL!
 [A comprehensive survey of the types of things in R. 'mode' and 'class' and 'typeof' are insufficient](https://stackoverflow.com/questions/8855589/a-comprehensive-survey-of-the-types-of-things-in-r-mode-and-class-and-type)
 	- 2022: [...] at this point, mode and storage.mode are legacy features left over from S. You should only ever need to care about `class()` and `typeof()`.
 - [A personal history of the tidyverse](https://hadley.github.io/25-tidyverse-history/) by Hadley Wickham, January 27, 2025
+- [S at 50](https://blog.r-project.org/2026/05/05/s-at-50/index.html) by Martyn Plummer.
+A poster by Balasubramanian Narasimhan summarizes 50 years of S and R.

 # e-books